 Private disability insurance.
 Some people buy private disability insurance policies.
 You must do this before you're disabled.

-Short-term disability insurance usually replaces part of your income for just three to six months.
+Short-term disability insurance usually replaces part of your income for just 3 to 6 months.
 Long-term disability insurance may last until you're 65, depending on the terms of your policy.

 Private disability insurance can cost between 1% and 3% of your annual salary, so a group policy through your employer may be more affordable.